(F06.1) Organic catatonic disorder

 Treatment and Medical Assistance

-Main goal of the treatment: To reduce the size of the tumor and alleviate the symptoms associated with the disease.
+Main goal of the treatment: To reduce the symptoms of organic catatonic disorder.

 Icon